AdobeDocs/experience-manager-65.pt-BR/help/communities/forum.md

 Esta seção da documentação descreve:

-* Adicionar o recurso do fórum a um site do AEM.
+* Adicionar o recurso do fórum a um site AEM.
 * Configurações do `Forum` componente.

 ### Adding a Forum to a Page {#adding-a-forum-to-a-page}